-Heroin Charges in St. Louis
+Heroin Drug Defense Lawyers in St. Louis

 The opioid abuse crisis in Missouri is costing the state roughly $1.4 million an hour, according to a study released by the Missouri Hospital Associated last week.
 Although there is currently a bill aimed at reducing opioid and heroin addiction by giving users a safe place to use without fear of prosecution, it has a while before it is passed and makes an impact on neighborhoods across the state.